nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-slots.md

 ```properties
 route="page:drive"
 ```
-thanks to this property, the action of clicking this menu items will navigate to a page named `drive`.
-This page is actually also contributed to the Web UI with the [PAGES](#drawer_pages) slot extension also from [nuxeo-drive.html](https://github.com/nuxeo/nuxeo-drive-server/blob/8.10/nuxeo-drive-web-ui/src/main/resources/web/nuxeo.war/ui/nuxeo-drive/nuxeo-drive.html#L31):
+Thanks to this property, clicking on this menu item will navigate to a page named `drive`.
+This page is also contributed to the Web UI with the [PAGES](#drawer_pages) slot extension also from [nuxeo-drive.html](https://github.com/nuxeo/nuxeo-drive-server/blob/8.10/nuxeo-drive-web-ui/src/main/resources/web/nuxeo.war/ui/nuxeo-drive/nuxeo-drive.html#L31):

 ```xml
 <nuxeo-slot-content name="drivePage" slot="PAGES">